zippyprod/Project-4-Decoding-Death/README.md

 * Paul Ku
 * Jeff Morgan

-For Project 4, our team worked with machine learning (ML) packages, we've learned to solve, analyze, and visualize a project decoding opensource information to discover a problem worth solving, analyzing, or visualizing.
+For Project 4, our team worked with machine learning (ML) packages.
+We've learned to analyze and visualize a project, decoding opensource information to discover a problem worth solving.

 ## Please visit our interactive Tableau Visualization